Skip to content

 CLI

-Query the Kineticist database from your terminal.
+Query the Kineticist database and track your own games from your terminal.
 Zero dependencies.

 $ export KINETICIST_API_KEY=ki_live_...